data-burst/data-engineering-roadmap/README.md

 - [Niyusha Baghayi](https://www.linkedin.com/in/niyusha-baghayi/)
 - [Reza Amini Majd](https://www.linkedin.com/in/rezaaminimajd/)

+## Contributing 👥

+We welcome contributions to this repository!
+If you’re interested in contributing, please take a look at our [CONTIRIBUTION.md](CONTRIBUTING.md) file for more information on how to get started.
+We look forward to collaborating with you!

 ## License 📄

 This repository is licensed under the MIT License, which is a permissive open-source license that allows for reuse and modification of the code with few restrictions.
 You can find the full text of the license in [this](./LICENSE) file.